 She followed her mother to her new room.
 To one side, there was a table set with a modest tea.
-Merissa waited until her mother had settled herself before taking a chair for herself with her mother’s permission.
+Merissa waited until her mother settled herself before sitting in a chair with her mother’s permission.
 Her mother remained silent as she poured them both a cup of tea.
-Merissa tried her best to copy her mother’s actions.
+Merissa tried her best to copy her mother.

-Finally her mother put her cup back on the saucer, “I am certain you already know that your father and I had a visitor earlier today.”
+Finally her mother put her cup back on its saucer.
+“I am certain you already know that your father and I had a visitor earlier today.”

 “I suspected as much, however there is still more information,” her mother continued gently.

 Merissa looked up at her mother, “More information?”

 “From whom you received this gift is uncertain,” her mother continued speaking softly.
 “As with any other gift, it must be trained in order to gain control.
 This will be especially important for you should you wish to continue in the various social aspects of life.”

 “Should I wish to continue in the social aspects of life?”
 Merissa wished she did not feel like she was parroting.

 Her mother artfully raised an eyebrow, “Your Season?”